 After a break at one of Bridleyplace cafes and restaurants, continue your journey a mile north to visit the city’s most diverse neighbourhood, the Jewellery Quarter (JQ).
 The Jewellery Quarter is Europe’s largest cluster of jewellery businesses, which produces 40% of all the jewellery made in the UK.
 Almost 700 jewellers are located here along with a lively food scene.
 It is an area with an incredible history, beginning in the 16th century and continuing during the Industrial Revolution, and one of the UK’s most unique destinations.
 Start your visit at the Chamberlain Clock – an Edwardian, cast-iron, clock tower – which is the landmark and symbol of the Quarter, and get lost in the streets of the neighbourhood, where most of the workshops retain their 19th century appearance.
 A highly recommended restaurant in the area is The Button Factory (25 Frederick Street), a unique combination of trendy and traditional, located in a restored Georgian building.

-Listen a podcast from History West Midlands about the Quarter’s history:
+Listen to a podcast from History West Midlands about the Quarter’s history:

 After an exciting morning in the historic city centre, you should visit Bullring for relentless shopping.
-Bullring is a major shopping centre, which when it connected with Grand Central (via a link bridge) it became the United Kingdom’s largest city centre based shopping mall.
-The area of Bullring has been an important feature of the city’s life since the Middle Ages, when its food and live stock market was held here.
+Bullring is a major shopping centre, which when it connected with Grand Central (via a link bridge) it became the United Kingdom’s largest city centre-based shopping mall.
+The area of Bullring has been an important feature of the city’s life since the Middle Ages when its food and livestock market was held here.
 The area was first known as Corn Cheaping because of the corn market on the site.
-The name Bull Ring (which later became on word) referred to the ring, which was a hoop of iron to which bulls were tied here for baiting before slaughter.
+The name Bull Ring (which later became a word) referred to the ring, which was a hoop of iron to which bulls were tied here for baiting before slaughter.
 The current shopping mall was the busiest in the country in 2004 with 36.5 million visitors and houses one of only four Selfridge’s department stores in the UK.
 Visit the official website for more information.

 Hotels: Birmingham offers many great accommodation options.
-Clayton Hotel (Albert Street Birmingham B5 5JE) is a 4-star hotel close to city centre and Aparthotel Adagio (131 Digbeth, Birmingham B5 6D) is a comfortable modern apartment hotel located between Bulling and Digbeth.
-In the Jewellery Quarter two great options are Hotel Du Vin (25 Church Street, Birmingham B3 2NR), a luxury boutique hotel housed in renovated Victorian building and Selina Birmingham (92-95 Livery Street, Birmingham B3 1RJ), a modern hotel with each private room individually decorated.
+Clayton Hotel (Albert Street Birmingham B5 5JE) is a 4-star hotel close to the city centre and Aparthotel Adagio (131 Digbeth, Birmingham B5 6D) is a comfortable modern apartment hotel located between Bulling and Digbeth.
+In the Jewellery Quarter, two great options are Hotel Du Vin (25 Church Street, Birmingham B3 2NR), a luxury boutique hotel housed in a renovated Victorian building, and Selina Birmingham (92-95 Livery Street, Birmingham B3 1RJ), a modern hotel with each private room individually decorated.

 It is hard to cover all aspects of such an interesting city in one article.
 We only scratched the surface from the interesting things you could do and taste in Birmingham (for example we did not mention anything about the canal tours).
 Let this article be the motivation to visit Birmingham and discover it for yourself.